555%: 100%

-Persons who downloaded tracks from the PledgeMusic site were encouraged to vote for their three favorite songs out of each batch of ten with Ginger picking his favourite three to complete the 12.
-The twelve most popular songs were selected for the commercial version of the album, titled 100% and released in May 2012.
+Persons who downloaded tracks from the PledgeMusic site were encouraged to vote for their three favorite songs out of each batch of ten with Ginger adding his three favorites.
+The twelve resulting songs were selected for the commercial version of the album, titled 100% and released in May 2012.
 The other eighteen tracks are now unavailable on CD but can be purchased as downloads via Ginger's official Bandcamp page.

 100% reached No. 9 on the UK midweek album chart on 27 June 2012.